Understanding Chronic Kidney Disease (CKD)

 Conclusion

 Chronic Kidney Disease is a silent but serious condition that requires early intervention and long-term management.
-Individuals can take proactive steps toward kidney health by understanding the risk factors, symptoms, and preventive measures.
-Regular check-ups, a healthy lifestyle, and proper disease management can slow CKD progression and improve quality of life.
-If you are at risk or experience symptoms, Contact Bakers Family Medical Centre for timely evaluation and care.
+By understanding the risk factors, symptoms, and preventive measures, individuals can take proactive steps toward kidney health.
+Regular check-ups, a healthy lifestyle, and effective disease management can help slow the progression of CKD and improve quality of life.
+If you are at risk or experiencing symptoms, contact Bakers Family Medical Centre for timely evaluation and care.

 References